-No, whenever evil in this world becomes too strong, when there is too much crime, too many wars, too much torture, too much immorality, Lord Vishnu comes to earth to put the balance between good and evil right.
+No, whenever evil in this world becomes too strong, when there is too much crime, too many wars, too much torture, too much immorality, Lord Vishnu comes to earth to put the BALANCE between good and evil right.
+He

+Lord Vishnu comes to earth to put the BALANCE between good and evil right.
 He does not eradicate evil altogether, but he weakens it so that good people have at least a sporting chance.

-(Note: In a completely crime-free world there would be no nice TV programmes, no work for lawyers, prison officers, policemen, locksmiths and glaziers, and tax inspectors.
+(Note: In a completely crime-free world there would be no nice who-dunnits on TV, no work for lawyers, prison officers, policemen, locksmiths and glaziers, and tax inspectors.
 They would all be unemployed and turn to crime to make a living.
 Professional thieves and burglars and their innocent babes would starve.
 Lord Vishnu is merciful and has sympathy even with the crooks.
 We all have to live, even the poor bankers: but sometimes too much is too much, or at least, enough is enough.
 And when that happens, not very often!, then Lord Vishnu comes down like a ton of bricks, believe me!
-It happened at least eleven times so far, but presumably much more often, and we just didn't notice because God likes to hide where we least notice Him.
+It happened at least eleven times so far, but presumably much more often, and we just didn't notice because God likes to hide where we are least likely to look for Him.